gatling/gatling/src/sphinx/advanced_tutorial.rst

 Let's define two populations of users:
   * *regular* users: they can search and browse computer models.
-  * *admin* users: they can search, browser and also edit computer models.
+  * *admin* users: they can search, browse and also edit computer models.

 Translating into a scenario this gives::